lastland/scala-forklift/README.rst

-A tool proof of concept for data migration
+A proof of concept of a tool for data migrations
 ===========================================================
 Feedback and comments are very welcome!
-Especially if your use case cannot be realized using the offered tool.
+Especially if your use case cannot be realized using this tool.

 Abstract / Vision
 ------------------------------------